AntonFrisch/Methodology_Architecture_Optimization_Cloud_Applications/README.md

 # Additional Data for Search Reproducibility

 This repository provides additional data regarding the conducted search for the review "A Review of Software Architecture Optimization Approaches for Cloud Applications" to ensure reproducibility.
+Unfortunately the data for the search results were not documented during the search.
+Therefore the results presented here where derived by applying the corresponding search period in the search engines of the databases and may not respect removed entries.

 It includes the following files:

 - **Search Results**: BibTeX files containing all entries returned for search strings for a database during the search process.
 - **Reviewed but Excluded**: BibTeX file of papers whose full text was reviewed but ultimately did not fulfill the inclusion/exclusion criteria.